Md-Sufian-Jidan/book-vibe/README.md

 # Book Vibe
 Site Live Link : safe-tail.surge.sh

-This is he top five feature of my website :
+Here is the top feature of my website :
 1) The website is for book lover and it was Dynamic Route.

 2) The books data are nicely managed by card and each card has single book data.